vzrostov/PdfWatermark/README.md

 - **Batch Processing**: Apply watermarks to multiple PDF files at once.

-- **Absolute or Relative Coordinates**: Fixed positioning and sizing, useful for precise placement but less flexible (absolute).
-Positioning and sizing based on percentages, allowing for adaptability across different sizes and resolutions (relative).
-This flexibility in defining coordinates makes it easier to create responsive designs and ensures that watermarks appear consistently across various viewing environments.
+- **Absolute or Relative Coordinates**: This flexibility in defining coordinates makes it easier to create responsive designs and ensures that watermarks appear consistently across various viewing environments.
+  - Fixed positioning and sizing, useful for precise placement but less flexible (absolute).
+  - Positioning and sizing based on percentages, allowing for adaptability across different sizes and resolutions (relative).

 ## Requirements